RetroAchievements/rcheevos/README.md

 rc_operand_t;
 ```

-The `size` field, when applicable, will hold one of these values:
+The `size` field, when applicable, holds one of these values:

 ```c
 enum {